rsdoiel/mweave/Markdown-Weave.md

 # Markdown Weave

-This is an experiment in literarte programming concepts describe by [Donald Knuth](http://www.literateprogramming.com/).
-This implementation assumes the markup syntax is valid Markdown such as that used on Github.
+This is an experiment in [literarte programming](http://en.wikipedia.org/wiki/Literate_programming) using Markdown as the markup language.
+Literate programming is a concept instroduced by [Donald Knuth](http://www.literateprogramming.com/).
+This experiment does not attempt to re-create the macro system that is available in CWEB.
+This implementation limits itself to Markdown syntax as it exists today on Github.com.
 I have adopted one additional idea which is a link immediately preceeding a tripple quote block will be considered the filename of the resulting source code.
 If the filename is encountered more than once mw.js should concatenate that with previous code associated with the filename.
 This exception is this specific file since it is intended to be run by _mw-bootstrap.js_.

 ## Running mw-bootstrap.js on Markdown-Weaver.md